HenestrosaDev/ios-interview-questions/README.md

   The framework can be used to create both 2D and 3D games, and includes built-in support for popular game engines like SpriteKit and SceneKit.
 Additionally, GameplayKit provides support for physics simulations, which can be useful for creating realistic game mechanics.

-  Overall, the purpose of GameplayKit is to simplify game development by providing a range of tools and functionalities that can be used to create a wide variety of games with minimal effort.
+  All in all, the purpose of GameplayKit is to simplify game development by providing a range of tools and functionalities that can be used to create a wide variety of games with minimal effort.
   </details>

 - 🟧 [What is the purpose of ReplayKit?](https://www.hackingwithswift.com/interview-questions/what-is-the-purpose-of-replaykit)